Updated on 03 Aug 2017: Two years after Brain Surgery (Happy Brainversary to Me!)

 Pseudobulbar affect (PBA), emotional lability, labile affect, or emotional incontinence refers to a neurologic disorder characterized by involuntary crying or uncontrollable episodes of crying and/or laughing, or other emotional displays.
 PBA occurs secondary to a neurologic disease or brain injury.
 Patients may find themselves crying uncontrollably at something that is only moderately sad, being unable to stop themselves for several minutes.
 Episodes may also be mood-incongruent: a patient might laugh uncontrollably when angry or frustrated, for example.
 (Source: https://en.wikipedia.org/wiki/Pseudobulbar_affect)

-Often times, PBA is confused with depression/anxiety and it goes un-diagnosed.
+Often times, PBA is confused with depression/anxiety and it goes undiagnosed.
 I recognized it with a simple test – Do you feel the same way inside and out?
-In case of depression, you will.
+In a case of depression, you will.
 With PBA, you often don’t.
 I’d lie in my bed for hours just staring at the roof without any motivation to get up and do anything, not even eat when I know I’ve been starving.
 I’d wonder what’s wrong with my motivation and watch TED talks to pick me up.
 This happened for a couple of months before the headaches or fogginess showed up.
 It made me question all my life’s decisions (not that I made many by that time :P) although I knew I had a perfect life.
 It created a constant indifference to everything – to people, to myself, to life in general and even to death.
 I felt a state of mind in which sometimes, I would experience neither positive nor negative emotions and the other times, I’d pour my heart out into my diary and cry for hours.
 A little after surgery, I’d laugh uncontrollably for no reason at all and be embarrassed for doing that.

-God bless the people who dealt with my PBA + PMDD.
+God bless the people who dealt with my PBA + PMS.
 You wouldn’t have met a more irrational person in your life!
 But, I was sick and people were obligated to be nice to me and deal with everything I threw at them.
 I’m indebted to the victims of my PBA + PMDD eternally and love them more than ever.

-After surgery, the PBA episodes get triggered when I have migraines from pressure/ temperature changes , I exhaust myself physically or mentally, stress, lack of sleep, or a combination of these factors building up.
+After surgery, the PBA episodes get triggered when I have migraines from pressure/ temperature changes, I exhaust myself physically or mentally, stress, lack of sleep, or a combination of these factors building up.
 I experience apathy and amotivation for days and random crying episodes intermittently.
 Though the reasoning in my head says, “Wake up – show up – eat – drink else you will get dehydrated and fall sick – get to work…”, I will have no motivation to do anything.
 It is a miserable experience to fight this conflict.
 I feel very embarrassed to go out from the fear of bursting into a crying episode.
 The crying episodes last between 15- 45 min and the apathy last from a few hours to days.
 A severe episode of PBA leaves me exhausted as if every last ounce of energy has been drained out of my body and lasts for a full week.

 I kept complaining to my friends how I couldn’t think straight.
 It was like I couldn’t push my thinking beyond a point because my head was in the clouds.
 This is as accurate as it gets because it’s a very hazy feeling to explain.
 It was as if I never really woke up completely for more than 6 months.
-I couldn’t tell reality apart, for example, if you convinced me enough that a certain thing which actually happened in reality didn’t happen, I’d believe you because my perception of reality was so limited.
+I couldn’t tell reality apart, for example, if you convinced me enough that a certain thing which actually happened, in reality, didn’t happen, I’d believe you because my perception of reality was so limited.
 My life in that very moment felt surreal and I could never be sure what yesterday looked like.

 Now, I usually have brain fog in combination with migraines or PBA.